JMRMEDEV/amazon-q-history-mcp-server/README.md

     ],
     "agentSpawn": [
         {
-            "command": "echo 'IMPORTANT: Use track_session and auto_track_operations at session start'" }
+            "command": "echo 'IMPORTANT: Use track_session at session start.
+Optionally use log_git_commits to import commit history.'"
+        }
     ]
 }